-To the Unitholders of Northview Canadian High Yield Residential Fund ("Northview"):
+To the Unitholders of Northview Fund ("Northview" or the "Fund", formerly known as Northview Canadian High Yield Residential Fund):

 The accompanying consolidated financial statements of Northview were prepared by management in accordance with the accounting policies in the notes to the consolidated financial statements.
 The management of Northview is responsible for the integrity and objectivity of the information presented in the consolidated financial statements including the amounts based on estimates and judgments.
 The consolidated financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") appropriate in the circumstances.
-Financial information contained in Management's Discussion and Analysis is consistent with these consolidated financial statements.
+Financial information contained in the Management's Discussion and Analysis is consistent with these consolidated financial statements.

-To fulfill its responsibility, Northview maintains appropriate systems of internal control, policies, and procedures to ensure that its' reporting practices and accounting and administrative procedures are of high quality.
+To fulfill its responsibility, Northview maintains appropriate systems of internal control, policies, and procedures to ensure that its reporting practices and accounting and administrative procedures are of high quality.
 Northview's internal controls are designed to provide reasonable assurance that transactions are authorized, assets are safeguarded, and proper records are maintained.